 Most types of hernias do not resolve on their own as it is a structural defect.
 When left untreated, hernias can grow bigger and develop serious complications, where the organ can get trapped in the cavity (obstruction) or have its blood supply cut off (strangulation).

 Dr Wong Jen San has performed many hernia repair surgeries with quality outcomes for over 15 years.
-For a surgical care plan with minimal risks and prompt recovery, reach out to our surgeon today.
+For a surgical treatment plan with minimal risks and prompt recovery, reach out to our surgeon today.

 Two main types of surgical techniques commonly used for open hernia repair: